dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/ReviewingIntegrationFlow.md

 --------In the Class, there is a class name and a score – amongst other things.

-In all of that, we need to say ‘Hey Watson – thanks for the data: Can you see a car?’
+In all of that, we need to say, ‘Hey Watson – thanks for the data: Can you see a car?’
 Normally we’d end up coding loops around arrays and if/thens to find it…

 App connect does it by using a formula – just like a spreadsheet.